koindx/docs/docs/getting-started/custom_tokens.md

 ## About

-The default asset on Koindx during Koinos testnet right now is tKoin.
+The default asset on KoinDX during Koinos testnet right now is tKoin.

-Default assets are provided by lists from Koindx.com.
+Default assets are provided by lists from KoinDX.com.
 If you have created your own token, or want to trade a token that we do not know about, you can also add a custom token.

 We provided two example tokens **Token Demo A** and **Token Demo B** for the purpose of testing the dex functions.